It is on a modified version of the Warfare and Warfare Reloaded game engine.

 - Politically Incorrect Villain: Wahid, the traitorous police chief, absolutely doesn't mind if any Christians get killed by the fanatical terrorists he is allied with so long as he gets money and power in the new Syria.

 - Reasonable Authority Figure: Wazir, Anwar's police chief in the tutorial mission, who is unfailingly polite and makes sure to ask Anwar about how he spent leave in Lebanon.

 - Regenerating Health: Infantry squads can slowly recover health overtime if they're out of combat.

 - The Revolution Will Not Be Civilised: Since the narrative is told from a loyalist perspective, this is to be expected.
 The first rebel leader we see does his best to appear reasonable as he makes his pitch, yet still lets slip "his new friends" with limitless foreign backing may kill a few Christians in the town just to teach them a lesson and he doesn't care about that.

-- Shown Their Work: The Newswires in-between missions often discuss real events that happened, such as Lucas Kinney (Son of a Hollywood director) joined Al-Qaeda in 2015.
+- Shown Their Work: The Newswires in-between missions often discuss real events that happened around that time in real life.